ni-ke96/organization-agents/templates/project-notes.md

 # <PROJECT-ID> Notes

-> memos/ 配下のメモを整理して記録する。
-> 元のメモの内容はコピーせず要約のみ記載すること。
+> Summaries extracted from memos.
+> Final written content must be in Japanese.
+> Do not copy raw memo text.

 ## From memos/<file-name>
 - [決定事項]